namoopsoo/namoopsoo.github.io/content/note/2026-09-06-how-to-enjoy.md

 ### Natural Pace
 As i'm writing this, I realize this sounds like the "working at o natural pace" concept from cal newport's slow productivity [4] which i was reading late lost year.

+But if there was one take away on this question i had from reading his book, its that you indeed have to fake your way through.
+He tells Andrew Wiles story, of holding off on sevrral years of boring research so that he could then focus on proving Fermats Last Theorem , whilst titrating the pocketed boring stuff so his masters can leave him alone.

+### After hours anti pattern
 I have for a long time had the habit of waiting for the day to calm down before I find my relaxed pace.
 Similarly I stopped taking lunch breaks a long time ago because one hour is not enough time to disengage.

 ### Operationalize it?